mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 :::info
 This is a **BETA** feature and, as such, is currently under active development.

-It can be safely used but there may be still be some missing features, check the [roadmap section](#roadmap-and-future-improvements) below to find out more.
+It can be safely used but there may still be some missing features: check the [roadmap section](#roadmap-and-future-improvements) below to find out more.
 :::

 The **Enhanced Project Workflow** feature aims at providing a better developer experience when working with Mia-Platform Console, as well as pave the way for the adoption of previously unavailable opportunities, such as the [GitOps deployment strategy](/development_suite/deploy/gitops-based/index.md).

 ## Benefits of the Enhanced Workflow

-The technological changes underlying the new workflow allows for improvements in both *user experience* and *future feature development*, as such there are several benefits of adopting the **Enhanced Project Workflow**:
+The technological changes underlying this new workflow provide improvements in both *user experience* and *development of future functionalities*; as such, there are several benefits of adopting the **Enhanced Project Workflow**:

 ### Tailored orchestrator configurations